 In a dream, you are at a board meeting.
 Your board members are 100 percent supportive, challenge you in friendly ways, encourage you to lead, make decisions, and send cheers of thanks to the staff for their work.
-Finally, just before your alarm rings, they pass around an envelope and fill it with personal checks to establish a board challenge fund designed to engage new donors.
+Finally, as the alarm rings, they pass around an envelope and fill it with personal checks to establish a board challenge fund designed to engage new donors.

 Nonprofits with supportive, engaged boards don’t just wake up with them one day, fait accompli.
 A board excellence plan helps you, staff, board members, and other supporters to recognize that achieving excellence is possible with intentional efforts.
 Be intentional about getting the board you want.
 Yes, dream the dream.
-Then, wake and create a plan to grow one.
+Then, wake up and create a plan to grow one.
 Start today.
-Start with writing down the goal you have for your board—next, list your steps to get there.
+Write down the goal you have for your board—next, options on actions to list to get there.

 For more about what’s possible, see these related resources: